aws-samples/redshift-immersionday-labs/lab4/README.md

-# Lab 4 - Modernize your data warehouse with Amazon Redshift spectrum
+# Lab 4 - Modernize Your Data Warehouse with Amazon Redshift Spectrum

 In this lab, we show you how to query petabytes of data with Amazon Redshift and exabytes of data in your Amazon S3 data lake, without loading or moving objects.